 Jill is an important force in this area of the couple’s grantmaking.
 Diagnosed with breast cancer in the 1990s, Jill co-founded Bay Area Cancer Connections (formerly Breast Cancer Connections), “a community-based nonprofit providing support and information to people touched by breast and ovarian cancer.”
 The couple supports the organization via their foundation.

 Other grantees include Ravenswood Family Health Center, Stanford Women’s Cancer Program, Canary Foundation, and Cancer Prevention Institute of California.

 JEWISH CAUSES: Grantees include Taube Foundation for Jewish Life & Culture, Oshman Family Jewish Community Center, Gideon Hausner Jewish Day School, and Facing History and Ourselves.

 POLICY: The couple steadily supports The Center for National Policy (CNP).
 Other grantees include Naral Pro-Choice America Foundation.

-BAY AREA COMMUNITY: Freidenrich foundation grants have gone to Second Harvest Food Bank, Palo Alto Community Fund, Monterey Bay Aquarium, and Boys and Girls Club of the Peninsula.
+BAY AREA COMMUNITY: Freidenrich foundation grants support Second Harvest Food Bank, Palo Alto Community Fund, Monterey Bay Aquarium, and Boys and Girls Club of the Peninsula.

-LOOKING FORWARD: Expect the Freidenrich family to continue to support their prior interests, particularly Stanford and cancer research.
+LOOKING FORWARD: Expect Jill and the Freidenrich family to continue to support their prior interests, particularly Stanford and cancer research.

 300 Hamilton Avenue, 4th Floor